olaade97/NumberGuessingGame/README.md

 # NumberGuessingGame
-Created a number guessing game that generates a random number between 0 and 128 and keeps asking the user to guess the number until the user guesses it correctly
+Created a number guessing game that generates a random number between 0 and 128 and keeps asking the user to guess the number until the user guesses it correctly.
+After the user correctly guesses the number, a leaderboard is shown so that the user can compete against other users who have also played the game.
+The game also keeps track of the number of guesses and converts these into points which are also shown in the leaderboard next to the users name.